Grzetan/pygameZoom/README.md

 win = Window()
 ```

-Thanks for using pyZoom <3
+Thanks for using pygameZoom <3